Key Questions

 Over the past several years, the City of Heath has aggressively annexed large tracts of land from Union Township.
 These annexations have extended through Lakewood Local School District territory and deep into the Granville Exempted Village School District specifically to take advantage of the Granville Schools reputation.

-At high density (~5 homes/acre), it is projected to add ~1,000 students to Granville EVSD - requiring massive tax increases for existing Granville homeowners.
+At 3 units per acre, it is projected to add 840–1,000 students to Granville EVSD — requiring massive tax increases for existing Granville homeowners.

 This is Not Responsible Regional Growth